klauer/epics-sumo-mirror/doc/reference-sumo.rst

 This is the maincommand for all operations that work with the :term:`dependency database` (DB) file.

+For all of the db subcommands you have to specify the dependency database with option --db or a configuration file.

 build
 :::::

 This is the maincommand for all operations that work with builds and the build database (:term:`BUILDDB`).

+For all of the build subcommands you have to specify the dependency database and the build database with --db and --builddb or a configuration file.

 subcommands for maincommand "db"
 ++++++++++++++++++++++++++++++++